FilmViz/filmviz/README.md

 ## Description

-Tool to analize movies and gather data about color, music and rithm, along with other metadata introduced by the user.
+Tool to analyze movies and gather data about color, music and rhythm, along with other metadata introduced by the user.

 Web to show different visualizations according to the movie database.

 ## Documentation